be-hase/sp-slidemenu/README.md

 #sp-slidemenu.js.

 ## ※Caution!!
-There seems to be a bug in the Android some devices.
+There seems to be a bug in some old Android devices.

+I am sorry.
+I ended up selling the old Android device.
+Therefore, I will not be able to reproduce the bug.
+So, I do not have to fix the bug yet.

 ##About
 sp-slidemenu.js is a JavaScript library that provides UI of slide menu.